Home

 The MonARCH service is operated by the Monash HPC team and continuing technical and operational support from the Monash Cloud team, and eSolutions Servers-and-Storage, and Networks teams.

-Acknowledgement
+Acknowledgement and Citation

-If you have found the MonARCH useful for your research, we will be very grateful if you kindly acknowledge us with a text along the lines of:
+If you have found MonARCH useful for your research, we will be very grateful if you kindly acknowledge us with a text along the lines of: